SijmenHuizenga/Movie-Notifier/specs.md

 * Every field within a watcher is required.
 * Users can only create watchers with their own `userid`.
 * All fields can be updated by the owner (user with the same `userid`) except the watcher `id`.
 But since the `userid` can only be the one of the user that is executing the request this field cannot be changed.
-* All users can retreve a watcher with any valid apikey and the id of the watcher to support watcher sharing.
+* All users can retreve a watcher with any valid apikey and the id.
 * The field `userid` will be ommitted when a user retreves a watcher by its id with an apikey that does not match the userid of the watcher because of privacy.
-* The `begin` can have the value `-1` to specify that the watcher should run now until the `end` timestamp.
 * The `end` timestamp must be later than the `begin` timestamp
+* A user can have no more than 10 watchers that have overlapping `begin` to `end` periods to make sure there are never too many watchers watching at the same time.
 * The time between `begin` and `end` must be shorter than one month to make sure watchers do not run too long.
-* The time between `startbefore` and `startafter` must be 2 days or shorter to prevent an endless stream of notifications.
+* The time between `startbefore` and `startafter` must be 2 weeks or shorter to prevent an endless stream of notifications.

 ## Technical api details